 Why Not Both?

-The form of CBD that you decide to use does not need to be a winner-takes-all decision.
+The form of CBD that you decide to use does not need to be a winner-takes-all decision -a big plus.
 You can choose several different CBD products.
 Many people use tincture/oil when at home, but take CBD soft gels on-the-go.
 This provides a best-of-both-worlds approach to the issue of cannabidiol vs CBD pills.

 Conveniently, a variety of CBD products are sold in various stores including capsules, tinctures, and topicals.
 If you are on the fence, you should consider trying both to see first-hand the one you prefer.